 Important things to know about buying diamond saw blades.

 When dealing with diamond blades it can be a tough decision choosing the right saw blade and knowing the difference between value and appearance.
 There are many different types of saw blades along with different designs as well.
-The real deciding factor should be how much the blade will cost you and how much it'll cut.
+The real deciding factor should be how much the blade will cost you and how much it will cut.
 By just looking at a diamond saw blade in a catalog or picture, you can not tell much about its quality or worth.
-You might be able to notice a high diamond concentration in the segments but you'll not know how fast or how long it'll cut.
+You might be able to notice a high diamond concentration in the segments but you will not know how fast or how long it will cut.

 Cost per foot at 1 "deep is 1.5 cents and cuts 12,000 ft.

 Cost per foot at 2 "deep is 3.0 cents and cuts 6,000 ft.